martinjackson/react-router-menu-example/README.md

 ### `yarn start`   (near production testing)

-- builds the bundle.js with sourcemap and debug info (aka. `yarn build`)
+- builds the bundle.js with sourcemap and debug info
 - runs the server for API calls and serving the application (`yarn server`).
 - waiting on you to run `yarn run browser'